liberapay/liberapay.com/README.md

     make test

-That recreates the test DB's schema and runs all the tests.
+This recreates the test DB's schema and runs all the tests.
 To speed things up you can also use the following commands:

 - `make pytest` only runs the python tests without recreating the test DB
-- `make pytest-re` does the same but only runs the tests that failed in the previous run
+- `make pytest-re` only runs the tests that failed previously

 #### Updating test fixtures